 - Write unique title tags.

-Check our recent article on avoiding & fixing duplicate content issues in Magento as further reading.
+Check our recent article on avoiding & fixing duplicate content issues in Magento for further reading.

 4. Keep It Mobile-Friendly